-There are even high tech solutions available to help you detect and prevent a leak in your home.
+There are various high-tech solutions available to help you detect and prevent leaks in your home.

-Leakbot is one such example and aims to let you know about even the smallest of drips so that you can hopefully address the problem before it becomes a real issue.
+Leakbot is one example.
+This gadget aims to alert you to drips, so that you can address the problem before it becomes a bigger issue.

 Clip the box to the pipe near your stop tap and Leakbot will detect any change in the flow of water through your pipes.
 You can even receive alerts to your phone for 24/7 peace of mind.

 What to do if you have a leak